Assasinphoenix/pyqt5-tutorial/colordialog.rst

 =======
 Example
 =======
-Below is an example of an ColorDialog:
+Below is an example of a ColorDialog:

 .. literalinclude:: _examples/colordialog.py